sobhika11/sobhika11/README.md

 <pre>
                                               <b>Hi, I'm Sobhika.</b>
-              <big>I'm a Computer Science and Business System student who loves learning by building and exploring new technologies.
+              <strong>I'm a Computer Science and Business System student who loves learning by building and exploring new technologies.
         Currently, I'm focusing on full-stack development ,data structures & algorithms, and competitive programming. striving to be a stronger version of myself in coding, one line at a time.

              I enjoy solving problems through code and learning something new every day.
        My short-term goal is to strengthen my skills in DSA and backend development using Expressand MongoDB.
-            In the long run, I aspire to become a skilled software developer capable of creating impactful projects.</big>
+            In the long run, I aspire to become a skilled software developer capable of creating impactful projects.</string>
 </pre>